GoogleChrome/web.dev/src/site/content/en/fast/optimize-webfonts/index.md

 If the font face successfully loads during the swap period, the font face is then used normally.
 3. The **font failure period** occurs immediately after the font swap period.
-If the font face is not yet loaded when this period starts, it’s marked as a failed load, causing normal font fallback.
+If the font face is not yet loaded when this period starts, it's marked as a failed load, causing normal font fallback.
 Otherwise, the font face is used normally.

 Understanding these periods means you can use `font-display` to decide how your